GEYSER BLANKETS SOUTH AFRICA

 Furthermore, geyser blankets are relatively inexpensive.
 Reduce energy consumption with a geyser blanket If your geyser is not insulated, water is constantly being reheated with a resultant escalation in daily electricity usage.

 - Geyser inlet and outlet pipes alone are responsible for up to 13% of this cost.

-They are known for their high energy consumption, and are answerable for more than 50% of a family’s month to month power bill.
+They are known for their high energy consumption and are answerable for more than 50% of a family’s month to month power bill.
 We have various types of geyser blankets relying upon what you are searching for.

-Assuming that your geyser is in the roof, a layer of 100mm – 135mm think pink aerolite or isotherm is the product that we propose.
+Assuming that your geyser is in the roof, a layer of 100mm – 135mm Knauf | Isotherm | Aerolite | Granric are the products that we propose.
 For geysers that are outside or presented to the weather, you require a geyser cover with an external layer of foil to ensure the insulation, in these case’s we prescribe a sisalation or alububble geyser cover with your decision of either aerolite or isotherm on the interior.

 Keep your thermostat setting between 37 and 55 degrees C. Switch off your geyser before leaving to go away.
-Shower rather than bath.
+Shower rather than a bath.
 Ensure that all taps are properly closed; especially hot water taps.
 Replace the geyser’s sacrificial anode on a frequent basis.
 Refer to the geyser manufacturer’s manual.
-Read more on saving energy with your geyser.
+Definitely install a geyser blanket!